 Place the drumsticks in the prepared slow cooker.

 Add the tomato sauce, sliced mushrooms, oregano, basil, onion, green bell pepper, and garlic to the slow cooker and mix to blend.

-Cover the crockpot and cook on low for 6-8 hours or until the chicken registers 165°F on an instant read meat thermometer.
-If you have a newer hotter cooking slow cooker, check the recipe at 5-1/2 hours.
+Cover the crockpot and cook on low for 6 to 8 hours or until the chicken registers 165 F on an instant-read meat thermometer.
+If you have a newer hotter cooking slow cooker, check the recipe at 5 and 1/2 hours.

-Then, in a small bowl, combine the water and cornstarch and blend well.
-Stir into the liquid in the slow cooker and cook on high 15-20 minutes longer until the sauce thickens.
+In a small bowl, combine the water and cornstarch and blend well.
+Stir into the liquid in the slow cooker and cook on high 15 to 20 minutes longer until the sauce thickens.